-Below, an asterisk () means the item is subject to the \$250 calendar year deductible.
-And, after we pay, you generally pay any difference between our allowance and the billed amount if you use a Non-PPO physician or other health care professional.
+Below, an asterisk (\) means the item is subject to the \$250 calendar year deductible.
+And, after we pay, you generally pay any difference between our allowance and the billed amount if you use a non-PPO physician or other health care professional.

-High Option Benefits You pay Page Medical services provided by physicians: • Diagnostic and treatment services provided in the office PPO: \$20 copayment per office visit Non-PPO: 30% of the Plan allowance Services provided by a hospital: • Inpatient PPO: \$200 copayment per confinement, nothing for room & board and 10% for other hospital services Non-PPO: \$300 copayment per confinement and 30% of the Plan allowance • Outpatient PPO: \$100 per facility charge and 10% of the Plan allowance Non-PPO: \$150 per facility charge and 30% of the Plan allowance 40 Emergency benefits Accidental injury Nothing within 72 hours 43 Medical emergency Regular benefits apply 43 Mental health and substance abuse treatment In-Network: Regular cost sharing 44 Out-of-Network: Benefits are limited 46 Prescription drugs • Retail pharmacy \$10 generic, \$25 formulary name brand or \$40 non-formulary name brand copayment 51 Mail order \$10 generic, \$45 formulary name brand or \$60 non- formulary name brand copayment Medicare Mail Order: \$5 generic, \$20 formulary name brand or \$35 non-formulary name brand copayment 51 Dental care PPO: 10% of the Plan allowance for certain covered services Non-PPO: 30% of the Plan allowance for certain covered services 54 Special features: Flexible benefits option; Travel benefit/se hearing impaired rvices overseas; BlueCard® Program; Services for deaf and 53 Protection against catastrophic costs (out-of-pocket maximum) PPO: Nothing after \$3,500 for you and your covered family members per year Non-PPO: Nothing after \$5,000 for you and your covered family members per year 14 Some costs do not count toward this protection
+High Option Benefits You pay Page Medical services provided by physicians: • Diagnostic and treatment services provided in the office PPO: \$20 copayment per office visit 21 Non-PPO: 30% of the Plan allowance Services provided by a hospital: • Inpatient PPO: \$200 copayment per confinement, nothing for room & board and 10% for other hospital services 40 Non-PPO: \$300 copayment per confinement and 30% of the Plan allowance • Outpatient PPO: \$100 per facility charge and 10% of the Plan allowance 42 Non-PPO: \$150 per facility charge and 30% of the Plan allowance Emergency benefits: Accidental injury Nothing within 72 hours 44 Medical emergency Regular benefits apply 44 Mental health and substance abuse treatment In-Network: Regular cost sharing 45 Out-of-Network: Benefits are limited 47 Prescription drugs: Retail pharmacy \$10 generic, \$25 formulary name brand or \$40 non-formulary name brand copayment 52 • Mail order \$10 generic, \$45 formulary name brand or \$60 non-formulary name brand copayment 52 Medicare Mail Order: \$5 generic, \$20 formulary name brand or \$35 non-formulary name brand copayment Dental care: PPO: 10% of the Plan allowance for certain covered services 56 Non-PPO: 30% of the Plan allowance for certain covered services Special features: Flexible benefits option; Out-of-Network Area; Travel benefit/services overseas; BlueCard® Program; Services for deaf and hearing impaired 54

+Protection against catastrophic costs (out-of-pocket maximum):

+PPO: Nothing after \$3,500 for you and your covered family members per year

+Non-PPO: Nothing after \$5,000 for you and your covered family members per year

+Some costs do not count toward this protection

-Summary of benefits for the Standard Option of the SAMBA Health Benefit Plan - 2006
+Summary of benefits for the Standard Option of the SAMBA Health Benefit Plan - 2007